dreemurrs-embedded/Jumpdrive/README.md

 With the device plugged in, you can now flash a distro, or fix a unbootable installation.

+**WARNING:**
+In case eMMC isn't showing up try to charge your battery and try again.
+There are reports of people not being able to flash to eMMC with discharged battery.

 ### Building

 The dependencies are: